Southern Ivy League Schools: What You Need to Know

 Duke University

-Located in Durham, North Carolina, Duke University is the highest ranked school in the South, according to several ranking systems.
-US News ranks Duke at number nine in the National Universities rankings, and 13th in Best Value Schools.
+Located in Durham, North Carolina, Duke University is the highest-ranked school in the South, according to several ranking systems.
+US News ranks Duke at number ten in the National Universities rankings and 16th in Best Value Schools.

 In fact, the site lists the median starting salary for Duke graduates at over $68,000– the highest of all schools in this article.
 For reference, the median starting salary for graduates from Harvard University (which ranked as the second-best university in the country, is $69,000.)

 Aside from being a true Southern Ivy academically, Duke is an athletic powerhouse.
-A target for men’s Basketball players, the Blue Devils are said to be in the top 5 teams in the history of the sport at the college level.
+A target for men’s Basketball players, the Blue Devils are said to be in the top 5 teams at the college level in the history of the sport.

 Vanderbilt University

-If you’re looking to live somewhere that offers a little extra outside the classroom, Vanderbilt University, in Nashville, Kentucky is the place for you.
+If you’re looking to live somewhere that offers a little extra outside the classroom, Vanderbilt University in Nashville, Tennessee, is the place for you.

 Rice University

-The Rice Owls have won 14 varsity NCAA Division I championships, and are well known for their strong baseball program.
-However, if you’re more interested in being in the bleachers than on the bench, there’s a perk for you: students receive free tickets to all varsity athletic events.
+The Rice Owls have won 14 varsity NCAA Division I championships and are well known for their strong baseball program.
+However, if you’re more interested in being in the bleachers than on the bench, there’s a perk: Students receive free tickets to all varsity athletic events.

-Not to mention the interesting history of the school, which involves the murder of its millionaire founder by his valet.
-But murder-mysteries and athletics aside, the school is best known for its strong business and engineering programs.
+Not to mention the interesting history of Rice University, which involves the murder of its millionaire founder by his valet.
+But murder mysteries and athletics aside, the school is best known for its strong business and engineering programs.

 University of Florida

-If you’re looking for a more insular college-town experience, University of Florida is worth considering.
-Located near Gainesville, the campus has a very suburban feel and does not require freshmen to live on-campus.
+If you’re looking for a more insular college-town experience, the University of Florida is worth considering.
+Located near Gainesville, the campus has a very suburban feel and does not require freshmen to live on campus.

 Emory College